We're Coming to Keene State

 A fantastic batch of first-year students and transfers are heading to Keene State College for the fall semester.
 Who are they?
 Here’s a sampling.

-If you’re a new student coming to Keene State, tell us a little bit about yourself – your name, hometown, high school, and your activities in and out of school – and email them to Mark at firstname.lastname@example.org.
+If you’re a new student coming to Keene State, tell us a little bit about yourself – your name, hometown, high school, and your activities in and out of school – and email them to Jane at firstname.lastname@example.org.
 We’ll add you to the story!

 Hannah Gagnon, from Berlin, New Hampshire, graduated from Berlin High School in 2012 as a New Hampshire Scholar.
 Shortly before graduation, she became a licensed EMT and has worked for the local ambulance service since.
 In her free time, she loves to be outside – usually snowboarding, hiking, camping, and fishing.

 "I am coming to Keene State as a transfer student from White Mountains Community College in Berlin, where I recently graduated with my associate’s degree in medical assisting with high honors," she reported.
 "A member of the Phi Theta Kappa honor society, I am the first person in my family to have earned a college degree.
 Completing a bachelor’s degree has always been a dream of mine, and I am delighted to be a biology major at KSC!
 I’m also considering a minor in environmental studies, as I’m contemplating a career in either conservation biology or clean energy."

 Marnie Anair, from Royalston, Mass., says, "I’m a recent graduate of Monty Tech’s Early Childhood Education program in Fitchburg, Mass.
 Within the school I was in the National Honor Society, secretary for the SkillsUSA Leadership Team, and the Student Council.
 I was also in the the drama club, and was a student director for our spring plays!
 At Keene I will be majoring in history, with a minor in information studies, and will be in the Global Explorers LLC!"